 Gov. Wolf Announces New Funding Awarded to Help Prepare Pennsylvanians for High-Demand Manufacturing Careers in Northeast PA

-Governor Tom Wolf announced new funding for the Agency for Community Empowerment of NEPA (ACE) through Pennsylvania’s Manufacturing PA Training-to-Career Program (MTTC) to assist unemployed and underemployed individuals in Lackawanna County gain the skills, knowledge, and abilities to successfully attain employment in the manufacturing sector.
+Harrisburg, PA – Governor Tom Wolf announced new funding for the Agency for Community for Empowerment of NEPA (ACE) through Pennsylvania’s Manufacturing PA Training-to-Career Program (MTTC) to assist unemployed and underemployed individuals in Lackawanna County gain the skills, knowledge, and abilities to successfully attain employment in the manufacturing sector.

 “My commitment to investing in the manufacturing industry across Pennsylvania is unwavering,” said Gov. Wolf.
 “Many training programs focus on only one aspect of employability, but this program from ACE is taking a whole-person approach towards preparing strong candidates to fill manufacturers’ needs.
 We will continue to boost this vital industry by supporting great programs like this one in northeast Pennsylvania.”